 With two locations in the Kansas City metropolitan area, this private practice has been providing speech-language therapy and myofunctional therapy services since 1994.

-Since 1947, Children’s TLC has been providing educational and therapeutic services for children with disabilities.
+Since 1947, Ability KC has been providing educational and therapeutic services for children with disabilities.
 These range from aquatic and occupational to physical and speech therapies across a variety of ages, beginning at preschool.

 Based in Overland Park, this private speech therapy clinic offers services to more than 5,000 families in the Kansas City metro area.
 Its programs include sensory integration therapy, early reading skills, parent education, social skills instruction, and IEP navigation.

 This learning center provides tutoring and one-on-one instruction in reading, writing, spelling, fluency and comprehension using the Orton-Gillingham Approach.

 A United Way agency and member of DonorEdge, the Joshua Center has been in operation since 1996 and offers remediation and enrichment programs for children with neurological disorders.

 As a local branch of the national organization, the Lenexa Sertoma Club supports people with speech and hearing difficulties.
 It has raised nearly a quarter of a million dollars for various programs, scholarships, equipment and individual needs within the community.